Rachel Bauer, PharmD, BCPS, BCPP

 Assessment of Suicidal Ideation

-Suicide is the 2nd leading cause of death for people aged 10-14 and 25-34 in the United States.
-It is the 3rd leading cause of death for people aged 15-24 and the 11th leading cause overall1.
+Suicide is the 2nd leading cause of death for people aged 10-34 in the United States.
+It is the 4th leading cause of death for people aged 35-44, 5th for ages 45-54, and the 10th leading cause overall1.
 As mental healthcare providers, it is our responsibility to know how to triage, assess and respond to suicidal ideation.
 I won’t provide complete instructions for that in this article because there are almost certainly protocols or policies specific to where you work.
 It’s important to find and review those, so you know what your baseline expectations are.
 However, most professionally accepted suicide assessment techniques involve directly asking patients about thoughts of suicide.
 Effectively discussing acute suicidal thoughts with patients is a specific skill in which many pharmacists have not received formal training.
 If you’re not accustomed to these conversations, it’s likely going to require a decent amount of learning and practice to become comfortable with it, and that’s okay.
 Start with the first step.

 There are unlimited resources for those who wish to gain deeper knowledge of assessment, statistics, clinical research, training, patient supports, etc, pertaining to suicide prevention.
 It can quickly become overwhelming just to decide where to begin.
 Here are some great starting points for the basics: